microsoftgraph/microsoft-graph-toolkit/docs/components/agenda.md

 ### `event`

 The template used to render each event.
 The `event` is passed to the template as data context

+### `header`

+The template used to render the header for each day.
+The `header` is passed to the template as data context

 ### `other`